Berlusconi will keep control of AC Milan, Fininvest says

 "The proposed collaboration, which remains to be defined in many points, foresees the acquisition of a minority stake by a group of investors and that control of the club remains solidly in the hands of President Silvio Berlusconi and Fininvest," the statement read.

-Italian media reports said Bee was offering 500 million euros ($560 million) for a 51 percent stake in Milan, aiming to join a series of other foreign tycoons who have bought some of the most prestigious European soccer clubs in recent years.
+Italian media reports said Bee was offering 500 million euros (£370 million) for a 51 percent stake in Milan, aiming to join a series of other foreign tycoons who have bought some of the most prestigious European football clubs in recent years.

 AC Milan, seven times European champions, has been a central part of Berlusconi's media and political empire for three decades.